Lecturer's Précis - Wundt (1902)

 Wundt (1902): In his chapter entitled "The Physiological

-Function of the Central Parts", Wundt reviewed Lichtheim's (1885) diagram, and criticised it for oversimplifying the
+Function of the Central Parts", Wundt reviewed Lichtheim's (1885) diagram, and criticised it for oversimplifying the problem

-it, he shows visual information ascending to the left (heavy red arrows),
+he shows visual information ascending to the left (heavy red arrows),

 auditory information ascending to the right (heavy blue arrows), and a common